jbjacob94/pf_3dxrd/README.md

 A detailed tutorial organized in a series of Jupyter notebooks, to obtain 2D orientation and strain /stress maps from a raw peakfile.

 ### NB_examples
-Shortened versions of the Jupyter notebooks in NB_tutorials, whihc can be more easily adapted to build your own processing workflow
+Shortened versions of the Jupyter notebooks in NB_tutorials, which can be more easily adapted to build your processing workflow

 ## Installation

-So far, pf_3dxrd is not a proper package and only consists of a collection of python modules.
+So far, pf_3dxrd is not a proper package and only consists of a collection of python modules and scripts.
 To use it, just clone the repository to your project folder.

+'''git clone git@github.com:jbjacob94/pf_3dxrd.git'''

 ## Dependencies
 To be included in setup.py file.